blockchainsllc/in3-docs/docs/api-c.md

 ```
 returns: [`d_type_t`](#d-type-t)

 #### d_len

 ```c
 static int d_len(const d_token_t *item);
 ```

-number of elements in the token (only for object or array, other will return 0)
+Number of elements in the token (only for object or array, other will return 0).

 arguments:
 ```eval_rst